BanuPriyaNaidu91/EDA_Proj2/project2.md

 Question 5 ([plot5.R](https://github.com/BanuPriyaNaidu91/EDA_Proj2/blob/master/plot5.R))
 ----------
-How have emissions from motor vehicle sources changed from 1999–2008 in Baltimore City?
+How have emissions from motor vehicle sources changed from 1999 to 2008 in Baltimore City?

 ```R
 # Gather the subset of the NEI data which corresponds to vehicles